prasdudrambles/prasdudrambles.github.io/_posts/2024-07-21-randomness-in-computing.md

 ---

-tl;dr - random numbers aren't really random.
+tl;dr -Random numbers aren't really random.
 Well, sometimes they are, but not really, it depends wether you think we live in a deterministic universe or not.
 Does it really matter if a number is true random?
 Sometimes.

 ![randomness](/assets/images/it-never-was.jpg){:height="600px" width="600px"}